Total raised by MuckerLab companies

 MuckerLab typically invests between $100,000 to $175,000 in exchange for an 8% to 15% equity stake.
 Investment amount and equity stake depend on capital needs and the state of the business.

-We accept applications from companies at various stages -- some will have just a new idea on a piece of napkin while others will have a company that is already generating millions in annual revenue and looking to accelerate its growth.
-Enterprise and B2B startups typically can be of earlier stage while consumer product companies would require more proof of product-market fit.
+We accept applications from companies at various stages -- some will have just a new idea on a napkin while others will have a company that is already generating revenue and looking to accelerate its growth.
+Enterprise and B2B startups typically can be earlier stage while consumer product companies would require more proof of product-market fit.
 Experienced teams with domain experience attacking underserved markets will need a lot less traction to get our attention.
-We’re happy to talk to you about your idea and let you know if it’s too early or too far along (and we’ll try to give you a couple pointers along the way so make it worth your time).
+We’re happy to talk to you about your idea and let you know if it’s too early or too far along (and we’ll try to give you a couple of pointers along the way to make it worth your time).

 Yes.
-Our average MuckerLab portfolio company has typically raised at least $250K to $500K in funding before starting the program, some as much as $1.5MM.
-Since our value add is primarily operational and not merely financial, the more important question for entrepreneurs to answer is whether they believe MuckerLab can help accelerate the growth of their businesses, operating metrics, and fundraising -- thus making the company significantly more valuable after the program
+Our average MuckerLab portfolio company is typically raising $250K to $500K in funding either before or while starting the program, some as much as $1M.
+Since our value add is primarily operational and not merely financial, the more important question for entrepreneurs to answer is whether they believe MuckerLab can help accelerate the growth of their businesses, operating metrics, and fundraising -- thus making the company significantly more valuable after the program.

 Yes, of course.
 MuckerLab is our "pre-seed" investment program.
-We also invest in seed stage companies that typically have more traction and/or more experienced founding teams.
-About half of our portfolio are from outside of the MuckerLab program.
+We also invest in Seed and Series A stage companies that typically have more traction and/or more experienced founding teams.
+About half of our portfolio is from outside of the MuckerLab program.

 We accept applications from all over the world.
-But, to participate in the program, you need to come and be a part of our community.
+But, to experience the full benefit of the program, you need to participate in Mucker's community.
 We ask all companies to spend the majority of the program here in our office, either in Los Angeles or Nashville.
-We can accommodate up to 20% of our annual cohort participants to work remote.
-Most founders use some portion of the investment funds to pay for living expenses.
+We can accommodate up to 20% of our annual cohort participants to work remotely.
+Most founders use some portion of the investment funds to pay for living expenses or to cover travel expenses incurred while visiting one or more of our offices.

 No, you are free to go wherever you think your company will thrive.
 We are big believers in the ecosystems where our offices are located, but you are not obligated to stay.